Intro to Java Classwork: List Keeper, Part 1

 Write a Java program named "ListKeeperPart1.java" that has the user

-enter up to ten words, which should all be stored in an array of
+enter an unlimited number of words, which should all be stored in

-Strings.
-The user should press the ENTER key after each word, and
+an ArrayList of Strings.
+The user should press the ENTER key after

-then press ENTER on a line by itself (with no word) when finished
+each word, and then press ENTER on a line by itself (with no word)

-After the user is finished entering words, display the complete list
+After the user has finished entering words, perform the following

 For this assignment, you must keep the 'main' method as sparse as

-possible.
-Your code for getting the words from the user must be
+Your code for getting the words from the user must be in its own

-in its own method, and the code for displaying the words back to
+must be in another method, and the code for displaying the words

-the user must also be in its own method.
+back to the user in reverse order must be in a third method.

 Other than the 'Scanner' class, for this program you may not import

 or use any external methods.
-Also, other than a single Java array
+And, other than a single Java ArrayList

 of Strings, you are not allowed to use any global variables in your